AbhishekSinghal1227/AI-Agent-Search-Summarizer-/README.md

-# 🤖 AI Agent Search Summariser
+# 🤖 AI Agent Search Summarizer

 AI-powered research assistant designed to help you get quick, accurate summaries and relevant sources for any question or topic.
 Think of Abi as a smart research companion that saves you time and gives reliable information.